opensquiggly/user-docs/035-k8s-guides/010-nginx.md

 Title: Custom Domain Names with NGINX
 description: >
-  How to install an NGINX ingress controller in your Kubernetes cluster so that you can configure you OpenSquiggly instance to use custom domain names.
+  How to install an NGINX ingress controller in your Kubernetes cluster so that you can configure your OpenSquiggly instance to use custom domain names.
 ---

 ## Introduction

-In the quick setup guides give in the Self-Hosted chapter, we should you how to expose your OpenSquiggly instance using a Load Balancer and a hard-coded IP address.
+In the quick setup guides presented in the [Self-Hosted](/docs/self-hosted/) chapter, we showed you how to expose your OpenSquiggly instance using a Load Balancer and a hard-coded IP address.

 We provided these instructions to give you a very fast way to configure OpenSquiggly for a quick evaluation setup.
-However, if you decide you want to continue to use OpenSquiggly for your team, you'll want to move away from hard-coded IP address so that teams can access the instance via a bona fide DNS name.
+However, once you decide to continue to use OpenSquiggly for your team in a production environment, you'll want to migrate away from hard-coded IP address so that teams can access the instance via a bona fide DNS name.

 In Kubernetes, the way to accomplish this is by installing an ingress controller.
 The ingress controller provides a way to map an inbound domain name to your